-AIM: To correlate the anatomical variants of the circle of Willis with their effects on the hemodynamic and geometrical parameters responsible for the pathogenesis of neurological diseases.
+AIM: Anatomical variants of the circle of Willis are diverse and frequent and, although they are not a direct cause of cerebrovascular diseases, they are risk factors for impaired collateral perfusion and wall shear stress.
+This study aimed to correlate the anatomical variants with their effects on the hemodynamic and geometrical parameters responsible for the pathogenesis of neurological diseases.